We update this impact report regularly to reflect key CBI wins as we work with government to deliver the change business needs to see

 What we’ll do next

-The CBI will continue to work alongside DSIT to ensure the implementation of the White Paper response and any further consultations.
-Our members who are part of the AI and Data Protection Working Group will share their perspectives following the White Paper consultation response.
+The CBI will continue to work alongside DSIT to ensure the implementation of the White Paper response and further consultations.

 Support for innovative startups extended